-We have rescued cases in which an employer’s lawyer filed to extend the status of the employee but forgot about the employee’s spouse.
+We have rescued cases in which an employer’s lawyer applied to extend the status of the employee but forgot about the employee’s spouse.
 We have also assisted employees who did not understand why their case was taking so long to file, and the employer’s lawyer refused to communicate with them.
 They deserved responses to their concerns.
-Ms. Marcouiller explained the process the employer needs to go through, and discussed it with the employees.
-After being able to talk with Ms. Marcouiller, the employees understood the answers to their questions, and were reassured.
+Marcouiller explained the process the employer needs to go through and discussed it with the employees.
+After being able to talk with us, the employees understood the answers to their questions, and were reassured.
 They continued with the employer.

-Recently we assisted an employee to prepare a response to an RFE on an I-140 petition.
+We assisted an employee to prepare a response to an RFE on an I-140 petition.
 After waiting years for the priority date to become current, USCIS questioned the employee’s underlying education and experience, along with other problems.
-Ms. Marcouiller determined based on her international business background that the term “Engineer” was being used as a title not a field of study and that was a cause of confusion.
+We determined based on our international business background that the term “Engineer” was being used as a title not a field of study and that was a cause of confusion.
 We were able to prepare a detailed point-by-point response to the RFE along with 216 pages of evidence, which we then sent to the employer’s lawyer at a firm in Chicago to submit.
 The petition was approved just days later.